• +91-11-40539301

 Classes VI-XII

-To remove the monotony of lockdown the students were encouraged to showcase their hidden talents by way of recording their music pieces, paintings, contemporary/classical dances, clay sculptors, photography etc.
+To break the monotony of the lockdown, students were encouraged to display their hidden talents by recording their music pieces, paintings, contemporary or classical dances, clay sculptures, photography, etc. Senior students were also encouraged to keep a diary and write about "Life under Lockdown" - their thoughts and observations about the lockdown.

 Activities for classes VI-IX were organized to celebrate:-